SigNoz/signoz.io/docs/product-features/invite-team-member.md

 ## Introduction

-The **Invite Team Member** feature gives you the ability to invite your team members based on different access levels.
+SigNoz users can invite **unlimited** team members with different access levels like Admin, Editor and Viewer.

 Follow the below steps to invite a Team Member to SigNoz: